 About#

-Moira is a Motorola 68000, 68010, 680EC20, and 68020 emulator written in C++.
-The emulator is compatible with macOS, Linux, and Windows.
-The source code of the core emulator is published under the term of the MIT license.
-Moira is the heart of vAmiga, a high-precison emulator for the classic Commodore Amiga models.
+Moira is a Motorola 68000, 68010, 680EC20, and 68020 emulator compatible with macOS, Linux, and Windows.
+The core emulator’s source code is written in C++ and published under the MIT license.
+Moira serves as the heart of vAmiga, a high-precision emulator for classic Commodore Amiga models.

 Accuracy

-Moira provides high emulation accuracy, both functionally and temporally.
-It was designed for Amiga emulation which does not only require exact cycle counts, but memory accesses being performed at the proper DMA cycles.
+Moira delivers high emulation accuracy, both functionally and temporally.
+Designed specifically for Amiga emulation, it ensures not only precise cycle counts but also that memory accesses occur at the correct DMA cycles.

 Efficiency

-The architecture of Moira is geared towards high emulation speed.
-To achieve this goal, the emulator is written entirely in C++ and makes extensive use of templates.
-Moira surpasses the emulation speed of Musashi, which belongs to the fastest M68k emulators ever developed.
+Moira is optimized for high emulation speed.
+To achieve this goal, it is written entirely in C++ and makes extensive use of templates.
+It surpasses the performance of Musashi, one of the fastest M68k emulators ever developed.

 Portability

-The source code is compatible with all common C++ compilers, namely Clang, Gcc, and MSVC.
-It can be compiles flawlessly on macOS, Linux, and Windows.
-Furthermore, the source code is compatible with WebAssembly which makes Moira a first-class candidate for being used in web-based applications.
+The source code is compatible with all major C++ compilers, including Clang, GCC, and MSVC.
+It compiles seamlessly on macOS, Linux, and Windows.
+Additionally, Moira supports WebAssembly, making it well-suited for web-based applications.

 History#

-Before I started the vAmiga project in early 2019, I informed myself about the existing Motorola 68k emulators at the time.
-What I was looking for was a throughly tested emulator with high emulation speed and good code quality.
-I did find such an emulator in the form of Musashi, written by Karl Stenerud, which is being used successfully in the Mame project for many years now.
+Before starting the vAmiga project in early 2019, I researched existing Motorola 68k emulators.
+My goal was to find a well-tested emulator with high performance and clean code.
+I discovered Musashi, written by Karl Stenerud, which had been successfully used in the MAME project for many years.

-I had been using Musashi in vAmiga for roughly a year until I realized that it lacks one important feature: Precise inter-instruction timing.
-In order to emulate the memory bus of the Amiga with high precision, I needed to know the number of cycles that had elapsed, for example, between the beginning of a command execution and the first or second access of the memory bus.
-Like most 68k emulators, Musashi only provides the total number of CPU cycles that has been consumed by the execution of a single instruction.
-Because cycle-exact bus timing is a crucial aspect for Amiga emulation, I came to the conclusion that more sophisticated timing control was needed to bring vAmiga to the next level.
+I integrated Musashi into vAmiga and used it for about a year before realizing it lacked a crucial feature: precise inter-instruction timing.
+To emulate the Amiga’s memory bus with high accuracy, I needed detailed timing information — specifically, the exact number of cycles elapsed between key events such as instruction execution and memory access.
+Like most 68k emulators, Musashi only provides the total execution time per instruction, which was insufficient for my needs.
+Since cycle-exact bus timing is critical for Amiga emulation, I concluded that more sophisticated timing control was necessary to elevate vAmiga to the next level.

 Credits#